 I believe the most important contribution to improving the lives of people with COPD is through the dissemination of information through public forums such as this, conference presentations, community awareness events, and publication.

-Through the recent achievement of my Doctorate of Nursing degree, I led a quality improvement (QI) project that entailed collaborating with a regional medical center and local community partners to decrease the rate of hospital admissions and readmissions of people with COPD while maintaining quality care.
+Through the recent achievement of my doctorate of nursing degree, I led a quality improvement (QI) project that entailed collaborating with a regional medical center and local community partners to decrease the rate of hospital admissions and readmissions of people with COPD while maintaining quality care.
 Another positive outcome of the QI project was the planning and development of a pulmonary rehabilitation program.
 Pulmonary rehabilitation is a program of exercise, education, and support to help patients to learn to breathe—and function—at the highest level possible.
-The methods for the success of this COPD QI project will be published in the January, 2017 Journal of Nursing Administration (JONA).
+The methods for the success of this COPD QI project were published in the January, 2017 Journal of Nursing Administration (JONA).